BioX-NKU/scBackdoor/README.md

 </p>

 ## Requirements and Installation
-We use python 3.9 from Anaconda.
+We use Python 3.9 from Anaconda.
 We provide two conda environments for the experiments: `base.yml` and `geneformer.yml`.
 The `base.yml` is for the scGPT and scBERT experiments, while the `geneformer.yml` is for the GeneFormer experiments.

 To install all dependencies: